dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1574: Conflict escalation leads to severe societal impacts.
+### T1574: Conflict effects include loss of lives and destabilization.

 |Support|
 |---|